Please see below answers for some possible questions you may have about

 11. How will Park Community Academy prepare and support my child leaving school?

 From Year 9 (approximately 14 years of age) children receive a Transition Review which concentrates on learning and holistic outcomes as well as focusing upon transition planning.
-The aim for the school is that both our children and families are fully satisfied with the Post-16 placement for our children either in an independent college or special school post provision.
+The aim of the school is that both our children and families are fully satisfied with the Post-16 placement for our children either in an independent college or special school post provision.

 We support parents throughout this process and visits to the new college/school are set up for all children.
 Clearly much transitional work needs to take place in terms of health and therapy support as well and all such work is undertaken by the Local Authority in conjunction with the school and families.